809863363/DiceSketch/README.md

     - We provide two small pcap files in "data" folder for testing.
     - Specify the path of each pcap file in "iptraces.txt".
     - Note that one pcap file is regarded as one epoch in our examples.
-To run the heavy changer example, you need to specify at least two pcap files.
+To run the persistence example, you need to specify at least two pcap files.

 #### Run